 My wallet was stolen.
 Will my identity be next?

 Not necessarily, if you make the right moves.
 After you contact your banks and credit-card issuers to let them know that your cards were stolen, file a police report.
-Then place a fraud alert with one of the three credit-reporting agencies: Equifax.com, Experian.com or TransUnion.com.
+Then place a fraud alert with one of the three credit-reporting agencies: Equifax.com (opens in new tab), Experian.com (opens in new tab) or TransUnion.com (opens in new tab).
 If you notify one, it will notify the other two.

 An initial fraud alert lasts for 90 days and entitles you to a free copy of your credit report from each bureau.
 To extend the alert, you will have to produce the police report.